Mekino05/alx-low_level_programming/0x00-hello_world/README.md

-write a C program that points exactly programming is like building a multilingual puzzle, followed by a new line. use the function puts. you are not allowed to use printf. your program should end with the value 0
+write a C program that prints exactly programming is like building a multilingual puzzle, followed by a new line. use the function puts > README.md echo write a C program that prints exactly programming is like building a multilingual puzzle, followed by a new line. use the function puts you are not allowed to use printf your program should end with the value 0